 You can find all the publications we hold by searching N=Library.

 Our shelves contain everything ever thought of by biologists and geologists

 The Naturalis Library specialises in publications on zoology, geology and palaeontology.
-As the museum is currently being renovated, the Darwinweg 2 library location will be closed to the general public until at least the end of 2018.
+As the museum is currently being renovated, the Darwinweg 2 library location will be closed to the general public until mid 2019.
 This library collection is temporarily being stored in a depot, where, unfortunately, we cannot receive visitors.
 However, we continue to offer our services relating to this collection.
 See Extra Saturday opening hours below.